10 Admirable Qualities Of A Good Employee

 - Ask the right questions.

-- Are able to identify problems, and provide helpful solutions.
+- Can identify problems and provide helpful solutions.

 - They are great out-of-the-box thinkers.

-- Never miss out on the important details.
+- Never miss out on the crucial details.

 8. Action Oriented